Henry Le Vesconte

-Henry Thomas Dundas Le Vesconte (1813 – c.
+Henry Thomas Dundas Le Vesconte (c.
+1813 – c.
 1848) was an English officer of the Royal Navy and polar explorer who from 1845 served under Sir John Franklin as Second Lieutenant (the fourth most senior rank) on the Erebus during the Franklin expedition to discover the Northwest Passage, which ended with the loss of all 129 crewmen in mysterious circumstances.

 Early life

-Born in Netherton in Devon, England in 1813, he was the only son of four children born to Sarah née Wills and Henry Le Vesconte, a Commander in the Royal Navy who had fought as a Lieutenant on the Jamaica at the Battle of Copenhagen in 1801 and later received a commendation from Nelson for the capture of six gun vessels on shore at St Valery.
+Born in Netherton in Devon, England in about 1813, he was the only son of four children born to Sarah née Wills and Henry Le Vesconte, a Commander in the Royal Navy who had fought as a Lieutenant on the Jamaica at the Battle of Copenhagen in 1801 and later received a commendation from Nelson for the capture of six gun vessels on shore at St Valery.
 With the same rank he fought at the Battle of Trafalgar in 1805 on the Naiad under Captain Thomas Dundas.

 Of French descent, Henry Thomas Dundas Le Vesconte was named after his father and his father's commanding officer at Trafalgar.